Greenville Swamp Rabbits: Greenville Swamp Rabbits (2015–present)

 On June 26, 2019, the Swamp Rabbits announced an affiliation agreement with the Carolina Hurricanes and the Charlotte Checkers for the 2019–20 season.
 The season was curtailed by the COVID-19 pandemic with Swamp Rabbits in a playoff position for the first time since 2017, but the playoffs were cancelled.
 In May 2020, the team was sold to Spire Hockey South, a group associated with Spire Sports + Entertainment.
 The following 2020–21 season, the Hurricanes switched their AHL affiliation from the Checkers to the Chicago Wolves, but the Swamp Rabbits affiliated with the NHL's Florida Panthers in order to keep the nearby AHL affiliation with the Checkers.

 On August 23, 2022, the Los Angeles Kings announced a 2-year affiliation with the Swamp Rabbits.

+On January 16, 2023, team broadcaster Mark Shelley was selected to broadcast the 2023 Warrior/ECHL All-Star Classic on NHL Network from Norfolk, Virginia.
+Shelley later became the first Swamp Rabbits broadcaster to be named ECHL Broadcaster of the Year on June 29, 2023.

+On April 16, 2024, the Los Angeles Kings and the Ontario Reign announced a 2-year affiliate extension with the Swamp Rabbits that will start in the beginning of the 2024-25 season and end in the 2025-26 season.